 Eric "Shmo" Chandler

 Eric “Shmo” Chandler is a husband, father, and pilot who cross-country skis as fast as he can in Duluth, Minnesota.
 He flew 145 F-16 combat sorties during seven trips downrange.
 His poetry has appeared in O-Dark-Thirty, Sleet Magazine, Line of Advance, The Talking Stick, Aqueous Magazine, and Grey Sparrow Journal.
-He’s an Associate Member of the Military Writers Guild.
-Visit ericchandler.wordpress.com for links to his published fiction, nonfiction, books, and poetry.
+He is an Associate Member of the Military Writers Guild.
+His poetry collection, Hugging This Rock, was published by Middle West Press in 2017.